V1 Authentication

 Fetch Dwarfs by User ID

 The Chrono Dwarfs API also provides an endpoint to fetch dwarfs data by user ID.
-This endpoint requires authentication via the JWT token obtained from the /api/v1/authenticate
+This endpoint requires authentication via the JWT token obtained from the /api/v1/authenticate endpoint.

 Endpoint: /api/v1/users/<user_id>/dwarfs